CAL Art Museum

 Dual. cast porcelain

-sculpture by Brian Painter titled, Portrait of the Artist as a Dog. brass and steel.
-Dog whose legs become leafless tree branche, pulling a sled full of milkbones.
+Sculpture of Dog whose legs become leafless tree branches, pulling a sled full of milkbones.

 Sculpture by Brian Painter titled Portrait of the Artist as a Dog. brass, steel